 Keep the surface you are applying Bondic to free of oil or grease.

-If you are applying Bondic over a large area, make sure you move the UV light around so it’s fully set.
+If you are applying Bondic over a large area, make sure you move the UV light tool around so it’s fully set.

 Will Bondic Work Without the UV Light?